🧬

 Unique facts and fascinating details

-• The Komondor's coat can weigh up to 30 kilograms when fully grown and corded.
+• The Komondor's coat can weigh up to 30 kilograms in a fully mature adult.

-• They are often called 'mop dogs' due to their unique appearance, though their coat is a functional tool for survival.
+• They are often referred to as 'mop dogs' due to their unique appearance, though this is a colloquialism not used in formal breed standards.

-• Despite their size, they are surprisingly agile and can move with great speed when necessary.
+• Despite their size, they are surprisingly agile and can move with great speed when defending their territory.

 Frequently Asked Questions